Spy-/Marshmallow-Bot/command_goals.md

 Commands | Description | Example
 ----------|-------------|--------
 `?disconnect` `?stop` | Stops the music, disconnects the bot from the current voice channel, and purges the music queue. | `?disconnect`
-`?musicoverride` `?overridemusic` `?musickill` `?killmusic` | Overrides the current music player in instances where sigma is stuck in a channel.
+`?musicoverride` `?overridemusic` `?musickill` `?killmusic` | Overrides the current music player in instances where Marshmallow Man is stuck in a channel.
 This will not purge the queue, just disconnect the bot. | `?musicoverride`
 `?nowplaying` `?currentsong` `?playing` `?np` | Shows information regarding the currently playing song. | `?nowplaying` `?play` `?start` | Starts playing the music queue. | `?play` `?queue` `?add` | Queues up a song to play from YouTube.
 Either from a direct URL or text search.
 Playlists are supported but take a long time to process. | `?queue Kaskade Disarm You Illenium Remix`